 Carrie guides the development and delivery of student and employer services for Internships and Experiential Learning within the School of Management.
-She assists employers across industries in creating and promoting internships, and is available for on-site training regarding effective supervision and mentoring of interns.
-Carrie reviews all internships posted in the BizLink recruiting system, advises graduate students on internships, and determines final grades for all students earning academic credit for internship participation.
-She is a member of the School of Management’s MBA/MS Committee; is co-facilitator of the Social Impact Fellowship and the Nonprofit Board Fellowship; and collaborates with colleagues as part of UB's Experiential Learning Consortium.
+She assists employers across industries in creating and promoting internships, and advises students at the MBA and MS class levels.
+She is a co-facilitator of the interdisciplinary Social Impact Fellows program and also the Nonprofit Board Fellowship in collaboration with our Center for Leadership and Organizational Effectiveness (CLOE) program.
 She has built a personal brand as a highly dedicated knowledge expert and problem solver.
 Carrie's prior experience includes serving as director of internships at a big ten university as well as serving as a senior consultant with a global organizational development and outplacement firm.

 Caitlin contributes to both the internship and undergraduate services teams.
 She serves as lead instructor for Part I of our undergraduate Career Connections course, which is designed to assist students in developing a career plan that aligns with their strengths and career interests.
 In addition, she coordinates experiential learning opportunities focused on career exploration and professional development for our undergraduate students.
 These opportunities are available through our Career Passport program, which includes our career courses, as well as myriad networking events, conferences, workshops and case competitions.
 Caitlin also founded our highly successful Management Volunteer Program, which connects students to service learning opportunities throughout Western New York.